 Neil has worked in the Social Care sector for over 25 years and currently holds the position of Operations Director at a Leeds based Social Enterprise whom provide care and support services to people with a learning disability.
 His work means that he is well practiced in strategic planning and risk management as well as having specialist knowledge on the needs of individuals who may require involvement from Health and Social Care services.

 Jane Kent - Principal

-Alice Swinburn – Parent Governor
+Alice Swinburn – Trust Appointed Governor

 After studying Chemistry at university Alice moved into the Information Technology sector and has more than 20 years of experience in various roles.
 Working as an IT Project Manager for over ten years Alice has delivered IT projects in a wide range of industry sectors including education and health.
 She particularly enjoys the challenge of translating between technical and business experts to try and make the most out of the opportunities presented by new technology.

 Originally from Bedford Alice has lived in Leeds for 20 years, has 2 children at the academy and also plays an active role the events run by the school PTFA